 Welcome to Shelter’s item donation hub!
-Give Today partners with Shelter organisations across the UK.
-You can navigate to your relevant Shelter donation shop by selecting your chosen location below.
-Donations purchased through these shops will be sent directly to the Shelter location you selected.
+Give Today partners with Shelter in Manchester.
+Donations purchased through this shop will be sent directly to Shelter Manchester where they are provided to those that need them most.

 Give Today.
 Help Tomorrow.